 Why don’t you tell us a little about yourself to get started?

 My pleasure.
 I’m basically a jock who’s also a writer.
 I played competitive tennis when I was a junior, which is another way of saying that Andy Murray or Rafael Nadal would have destroyed me and left no traces, but I was good enough to play for my high school and college, and teach during the summers.
 I still play.
 I ski, I lift weights, I run, I play golf, and I’m a serious sports fan, too.
 My favorite American football team is the New York Jets and Premier League team is Tottenham Hotspur.
-That said, I want to go to Celtic FC game sometime so I can sing “Fields of Athenry.”
+That said, I want to go to a Celtic FC game sometime so I can sing “Fields of Athenry.”

 I was raised in the New York City area, and now live in Los Angeles.